 For PoE and PoE++, cable gauge is not an academic detail.
 23-AWG Cat6e has lower resistance than thin 24–26-AWG cable, which means less heat and less voltage drop in big PoE bundles.
-This guide explains why GRID / POE-Jack® standardises on 23-AWG Cat6e cabling in Canadian buildings, and when lighter-gauge Cat6 is fine versus when 23-AWG is mandatory.
+This guide explains why GRID / POE-Jack® standardizes on 23-AWG Cat6e cabling in Canadian buildings, and when lighter-gauge Cat6 is fine versus when 23-AWG is the safer engineering default.

 Quick answer – 23-AWG vs 24-AWG for PoE in Canada

-23-AWG Cat6e has thicker copper conductors than 24–26-AWG cable, which gives you:
+23-AWG Cat6e has thicker copper conductors than many 24–26-AWG cables, which typically gives you:

-- Lower resistance per metre, so less I²R power loss.
+- Lower resistance per meter, so less I²R loss.

-- Less heat rise in cable bundles under sustained PoE++ load.
+- Less heat rise in sustained PoE++ bundles.

-- Higher voltage available at the far end of long runs.
+- More delivered voltage at the far end of long runs.

 Who this guide is for

-This article is written for people who care about how PoE really behaves on copper, not just the marketing line on the box.
+This article is written for people who care about how PoE behaves on copper under load, not just the marketing line on a box.

 - Engineers and advanced integrators designing PoE++ camera, AP and AV plants.